LeoManrique/sm64coopdx-ios/SIDELOAD.md

 In the app, go to **Sources → +**, paste that URL, then install SM64CoopDX from the source.
 New releases will show up as updates without re-downloading anything manually.

+*SideStore* apparently has the option to automatically re-install the app, so it doesn't expire every 7 day.
+I haven't tested this myself yet.

 ### Option 2: Install .ipa directly

 1. Download the `.ipa` from [Releases](https://github.com/LeoManrique/sm64coopdx-ios/releases/latest).